1874–75 United States House of Representatives elections

-The 1874–75 United States House of Representatives elections were held on various dates in various states between June 1, 1874 and September 7, 1875.
+The 1874–75 United States House of Representatives elections were held on various dates in various states between June 1, 1874, and September 7, 1875.
 Each state set its own date for its elections to the House of Representatives before the first session of the 44th United States Congress convened on December 6, 1875.
 Elections were held for all 292 seats, representing 37 states.

 These elections were held in the middle of President Ulysses S. Grant's second term with a deep economic depression underway.
 It was an important turning point, as the Republicans lost heavily and the Democrats gained control of the House.
 It signaled the imminent end of Reconstruction, which Democrats opposed.
 Historians emphasize the factors of economic depression and attacks on the Grant administration for corruption as key factors in the vote.

 With the election following the Panic of 1873, Grant's Republican Party was crushed in the elections, losing their majority and almost half their seats to the Democratic Party.
-This was the first period of Democratic control since the pre-war era.
+This was the first period of Democratic control since the prewar era.
 The economic crisis and the inability of Grant to find a solution led to his party's defeat.
 This was the second-largest swing in the history of the House (only behind the 1894 elections), and is the largest House loss in the history of the Republican Party.

 In the south, the Democrats continued their systematic destruction of the Republican coalition.
 In the South, Scalawags moved into the Democratic Party.
 The Democratic landslide signaled the imminent end of Reconstruction, which Democrats opposed and a realignment of the Republican coalition that had dominated American politics since the late 1850s.

 While the ongoing end of Reconstruction in the South was one of the main reasons for the shift, turn-of-the-century historian James Ford Rhodes explored the multiple causes of the results in the North: